24/7 EMERGENCY +1 985 781 0804

 Eligible Applicants

-Special Consideration Applicants may not submit multiple applications under this solicitation.
-Entities applying for an FY24 Community-Wide Assessment Grant may not apply for (or be a non-lead coalition member of) an FY24 Assessment Coalition Grant, an FY24 Community-Wide Assessment Grant for States and Tribes, or an FY24 Multi-Purpose Grant.
-Applicants should provide specific examples of how the proposed Brownfield Assessment Grant project will address environmental justice challenges.
+Special Consideration Entities applying for an FY25 Community-Wide Assessment Grant may not apply for (or be a non-lead coalition member of) an FY25 Assessment Coalition Grant or an FY25 Community-Wide Assessment Grant for States and Tribes.

-Notes Applicants can apply for only one Community-Wide Assessment Grant.
+Applicants can only apply for one Community-Wide Assessment Grant.

-A brownfield site is defined in CERCLA § 101(39) as real property, the expansion, redevelopment, or reuse of which may be complicated by the presence—or potential presence—of hazardous substances, pollutants, contaminants, controlled substances, petroleum, or petroleum products, or mine-scarred land.
+A brownfield site is defined in CERCLA § 101(39) as real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of hazardous substances, pollutants, contaminants, controlled substances, petroleum, or petroleum products, or is mine-scarred land.

-The Brownfields Community-Wide Assessment Grant will be awarded in the form of a cooperative agreement.
-Cooperative agreements require the EPA Project Officer to be substantially involved in overseeing the work performed by the selected recipients.
+Brownfield Community-Wide Assessment Grants will be awarded as cooperative agreements.
+Cooperative agreements require the EPA Project Officer to be substantially involved in overseeing the work performed by selected recipients.

-For examples of grant project accomplishments across the country, please see the EPA Brownfield Grant Recipients Success Stories.
-For more information on a range of brownfield funding topics, please refer to the FY24 FAQs.
+For examples of grant project accomplishments across the country, please see the EPA’s Brownfield Grant Recipients’ Success Stories.
+For more information on a range of brownfield funding topics, please refer to the EPA’s Brownfields Webpage

 Contact Information For a full list of EPA Regional Brownfield program contacts,